-When an occupational therapist or OT (common short form) first applies to be registered with the College, the Registration Committee checks to see that he or she meets the education and practice standards.
-If these are met, the registration can be processed, and once the new registrant pays the required fee he or she is registered to practise in B.C. and may use the title ‘Occupational Therapist’.
+When an individual first applies to be registered with the College, the Registration Committee checks to see that he or she meets the education and practice standards.
+If these are met, the registration can be processed, and once the new registrant pays the required fee he or she is registered to practise in BC and may use the title ‘Occupational Therapist’ or OT (common short form).

-Registering with the College demonstrates that this individual respects the public’s right to safe, competent and ethical care, and recognizes the College’s role in supporting and monitoring practice.
+Registering with the College demonstrates that this individual respects the public’s right to safe, ethical and effective care, and recognizes the College’s role in supporting and monitoring practice.